K. Beerschot V.A.C.: Recent years and new name

-After many financial problems over the years, the club was forced to retire from competition and was dissolved in 1999.
+After many financial problems over the years, the club was forced to retire from competition and was dissolved in 1999, thus disappearing after 99 years and 9 months of existence.
 Shortly after, K.F.C.
 Germinal Ekeren moved from Ekeren in the north of Antwerp to the south in order to install at the "Kiel".
 The club changed its name and became Germinal Beerschot, before the name was changed again in 2011 to Beerschot AC.
 In 2013, Beerschot AC went bankrupt and dissolved.
 A new team emerged: K Beerschot VA.